 Wherever we live or work, we face a significant shift in our personal and professional lives.

-Oxford North, previously known as Northern Gateway, will unlock previously inaccessible land to residents, visitors and people passing through, transforming the area with tree-lined streets and a mix of workplaces, homes, leisure, arts and culture, and open green spaces for everyone to enjoy.
+Oxford North will unlock previously inaccessible land to residents, visitors and people passing through, transforming the area with tree-lined streets and a mix of laboratories and workspaces, homes, leisure, arts and culture, and open green spaces for everyone to enjoy.

 Oxford North will realise the vision of Thomas White Oxford, on behalf of St John’s College, Oxford, to build a sustainable community on 64 acres of land, creating homes and jobs for Oxford.